Farming Rules for Water – what you need to know

 Rule 1: Planning use of manures and fertilisers

-Application of organic manures and manufactured fertilisers to cultivated land must be planned to meet soil and crop nutrient needs and not exceed these levels.
+Rule 1 requires that application of organic manures and manufactured fertilisers to cultivated land must be planned to:

 In assessing whether there is ‘significant risk of pollution’ farm managers must take into account the following factors: